-A common type of plagiarism involves cutting and pasting.
-This involves cutting and pasting something word for word without giving credit to the source you got it from.
+The fourth type of plagiarism involves cutting and pasting something without giving credit to the source you got it from.
 When you do this, you're claiming that those are your words when they aren't.

 To avoid this, you need to quote.
-When you cut and paste something, you need quotation marks and a citation to show where you got it from.
+Use quotation marks and give a citation to show where you got it from.